sundflux/webvaloa/README.md

 ### The setup
 After this you can continue the installation with a browser by going to `/setup` and following the instructions.
 This setup wizard will create a `config/config.php` file based on your selections and setup the database with your selected profile.

-Webvaloa includes a basic website profile that is usefull when building basic websites.
+Only initial setup ever writes to `config/config.php` - it is safe file to place your own runtime configurations or file includes.

 ### Debugging
 Webvaloa displays debug information based on the current PHP error reporting level.